georgealexakis/factory_robot/README.md

 # Factory Robot - Autonomous Navigated Robot with QR Code Detection

 Factory Robot is an implementation of Autonomous Navigated Robot with QR Code Detection and Visual Servoing.
 The implementation consists of different navigation approaches.
+For the implementation has been used [ROS Joystick](https://github.com/georgealexakis/ros-joystick).

 ## Table of Contents